rgladstone/EC-K-typing/README.md

 _E. coli_ Group 2 and Group 3 focused K-typing database formatted for use with the tool Kaptive version 3 https://kaptive.readthedocs.io/en/latest/

 K-antigen loci (with and without phenotype).
-This database is expected to cover the majority of invasive isolates; group 2 and 3 capsule prevalence is near complete in phylogroups B2 and D, whilst phylogroups A, B1, and C have a lower prevalence.
+This database is expected to cover the majority of invasive isolates; group 2 and 3 capsule prevalence is near complete in phylogroups B2 and D, whilst phylogroups A, B1, and C have a lower prevalence. ~50,000 E. coli genomes were screened from Bloodstream Infections (human), carriage (human and animal), from Europe, Africa and Asia, and all kps-positive assemblies in Blackwell _et al_ PLOS 2018.

 Phenotypes, if known, are given in K-type and serotype fields.
 18/26 group 2 phenotypes are represented, and 5/6 group 3 phenotypes are represented.